naveensundarg/spectra-examples/README.md

 make rebuild
 ```

-Run the examples in the `examples.ipynb.`
+Run the examples in the notebooks